CharlSteynberg/DOSTest/README.md

 I've changed the selection menu's location to the top as it is more functional there and also prevents issues with scrolling ;)

-Please also note that none of the JavaScript or CSS is from any framework, I hand-coded it myself for this test.
+Please note that none of the HTML, CSS, or JavaScript is from any framework; I hand-coded everything myself for this test.
-The shapes in the GUI are glyph icons; please note that they are not from "GlyphIcons", and not all the icons in such a set, but only the 3 needed for this assessment.
+The shapes in the GUI are glyph icons; please note that they are NOT from "GlyphIcons", and not all the icons in such a set, but only the 3 needed for this assessment.
 Please open the font files in a font viewer to assert that this is true.

 No images were used in this design; not even SVG.